Create an add-on

 - Verify field extractions

-Before you create a technology add-on, it is helpful to understand the format, structure, and meaning of the IT security data that you wish to import into the Splunk App for Enterprise Security.
+Before you create an add-on, understand the format, structure, and meaning of the IT security data that you want to import into the Splunk App for Enterprise Security.

 Step 1: Capture and index the data

-The first step in creating a technology add-on involves capturing the data and indexing the data within Splunk.
-Although this step doesn't require anything beyond the normal process of getting data into Splunk, decisions made during this phase can affect how a technology add-on identifies and normalizes the data at search time.
+Although this step doesn't require anything beyond the normal process of getting data into Splunk, decisions that you make during this phase can affect how an add-on identifies and normalizes the data at search time.

 - Get the source data into Splunk